-Our story is very unconventional.
-The fact that we met at all is a lot of luck – but probably fate.
+The fact that Lauren + Nico even met at all is a lot of luck – but probably fate.

 Our Wedding Vision

-The one thing I was insistent about was an open air ceremony and reception with no tent.
-I always knew there was the chance of rain, but wanted to risk it.
-Of course it was beautiful all week until the day of the wedding when it was cloudy and drizzling.
+The one thing I was insistent about was an open-air ceremony and reception with no tent.
+I always knew there was a chance of rain, but wanted to risk it.
+Of course, it was beautiful all week until the day of the wedding when it was cloudy and drizzling.
 We delayed the start of the ceremony a few minutes hoping it would clear up.
-While walking down the aisle I could feel the raindrops.
-In the end it held off for the most part during the ceremony and cleared up immediately afterwards.
-We ended up dancing until 2am.
+While walking down the aisle, I could feel the raindrops.
+In the end, it held off for the most part during the ceremony and cleared up immediately afterward.
+We ended up dancing until 2 am.
 A little rain really must be good luck!

 Be flexible!
-We planned our wedding around a ceremony venue up on a mountain, but ended up changing our venue location a few months before the wedding because it was getting logistically impossible to get all the guests to the site.
-It was the best decision we made (it ended up drizzling just before our ceremony and would have been full on raining on the mountain) but was a difficult process to make the decision since so much planning had gone in.
+We planned our wedding around a ceremony venue up on a mountain.
+Still, We ended up changing our venue location a few months before the wedding because it was getting logistically impossible to get all the guests to the site.
+It was the best decision we made (it ended up drizzling just before our ceremony and would have been full-on raining on the mountain) but was a complicated process to decide since so much planning had gone in.
 And as everyone else says – have fun!
 Dance with your friends, eat your wedding food, try to let your nerves go.
-Enjoy every moment, it all goes by too quickly!
+Enjoy every moment; it all goes by too quickly!

 The whole week.
-We were in the DR for a whole week and most of our family and friends were as well.
+We were in the DR for an entire week, and most of our family and friends were as well.
 We had events Tuesday through Sunday for all of the guests.
-The best part was seeing out friends and family from all different parts of our lives become friends with each other.
+The best part was seeing our friends and family from all different parts of our lives to become friends with each other.
 Many now keep in touch after the wedding.
-We’re so grateful to have all of that time together, it was the best week of our lives.
+We’re so grateful to have all of that time together; it was the best week of our lives.